Smoking Affects Everyone

 - Sample text for communicating with employees

-The Vermont Quit Network (formerly Quit Line and Ready, Set…STOP) is a gateway to free tools, information, and personal counseling to quit tobacco.
+802Quits (formerly the Vermont Quit Network) is a gateway to free tools, information, and personal counseling to quit tobacco.
 We understand how hard it is to quit, which is one of the reasons why we remind smokers that Every Try Counts!

 To help increase the chances of success, the Vermont Quit Network also offers access to free or reduced cost nicotine replacement therapies – patches, gum and/or lozenges – to smokers using quit counseling (while supplies last).